zongruxie4/PuppyGit/lib_build_scripts/README.md

 step by step build the libs:
-install vargant:
+install vagrant:
 https://www.vagrantup.com/

 install virtualbox:
 https://www.virtualbox.org/

-create a dir e.g. "vargant_workdir", cd to it, then run: vagrant init
+create a dir e.g. "vagrant_workdir", cd to it, then run: vagrant init

-then copy all files from here to the "vargant_workdir", then run: vargant up
+then copy all files from here to the "vagrant_workdir", then run: vagrant up

 then, run:
-vargant ssh
+vagrant ssh

 after into virtual machine, then run: cd /vagrant

 then run the scripts by order

-when build finished, you can find all libs at the path 'vargant_workdir/builts' on you host machine
+when build finished, you can find all libs at the path 'vagrant_workdir/build_out' on you host machine

 ---
 others info: